-II.
-OUTLINE OF THE JUDICIAL SYSTEM The judicial system is an education system, one that promotes growth, understanding, responsibility and accountability.
-Therefore, the University does not allow attorneys to actively participate in any way in the University's judicial system.
+The conduct review process is an educational process, one that promotes growth, understanding, responsibility and accountability.
+The majority representation on all boards is students.
+The University does not allow attorneys to actively participate in any way in the University's conduct review process.